legendarystar143590/test-task-for-overbooked-ai/README.md

   Your browser does not support the video tag.
 </video>

+## How to Run
+- clone the repository
+- npm install
+- npm run dev

 ### Contact :
 #### Email : greatsuccess143590@gmail.com
 #### Telegram : https://t.me/mmmstart143590